Diet & Weight Loss

 Valerie Agyeman, a Registered Dietitian from Washington, DC, suggests roasted chickpeas because they’re very high in protein and fiber.
 “Great for vegetarians and vegans trying to incorporate more protein sources into their diet,” she says.
 “Make a batch in the beginning of the week and have it ready to take on-the-go!”

 Jackie Newgent, RDN, a New York City-based culinary nutritionist, stashes a reusable container (or zip-top bag) with one serving of in-shell pistachios in her bag—that’s 49 nuts to be exact.
 “Pistachios are an ideal snack since they’re a good source of both protein and fiber, which can help you feel satisfied.
 Plus, in-shell pistachios may help you fool yourself full because the leftover shells may provide a visual cue for portions, potentially helping to curb intake,” she says.
 As a bonus, Newgent says, you’ll likely sit and slow down to enjoy them rather than mindlessly nibbling them on-the-run.
 Don’t have time to portion out your own—or short on handbag space?
 Wonderful Pistachios make 100-calorie packs, great for when you’re in a pinch.
+Always keep these 9 snacks in your desk drawer at work.

 If you’re hoping to boost your protein in your diet, it’s a good idea to switch from traditional yogurt to Greek, according to health.com.
 “Greek is strained, so it takes on a thicker consistency—and contains more protein and half the sugar compared to traditional yogurts.
 Depending on the brand, you’ll get 12 to 20 grams of protein per container, not to mention the bone-building calcium and gut-friendly probiotics,” the article says.
-These yogurt toppings add taste and added nutrients.

 This protein-packed, portable snack requires no draining and no can-opening.
 “Each tuna packet contains 16 grams of protein and 100 percent of your daily need of the free-radical-fighting antioxidant selenium,” notes the health.com article.
 If you’re not into plain tuna, try marinated flavors like lemon pepper.